NeimanRD/DragOS/README.md

-# ReduxOS
+# spazv1
-A simple hobbyist os project (Not confused with Redox)
+A simple x86 kernel

 ## Things to do
 ~~Bare Bones~~